Trump Taps Uber-Hawk Bolton as National Security Advisor

 His appointment, rumored for weeks, deeply rattled foreign-policy experts from Washington to Berlin who worry that McMaster’s ouster and Bolton’s arrival could set the United States on a path toward multiple conflicts.

-“Bolton doesn’t believe in coercive diplomacy,” tweeted Michael McFaul, a former U.S. ambassador to Russia in the Obama Administration.
+“Bolton doesn’t believe in coercive diplomacy,” tweeted Michael McFaul, a former U.S. ambassador to Russia during President Barack Obama’s administration.
 “Instead, he believes in regime change as the goal and the use of military force as the means in places like North Korea and Iran.
 His theories about American foreign policy are deeply flawed.”

 Bolton will replace outgoing National Security Advisor Lt.
 Gen. H.R.
 McMaster in early April; instead of heading for a four-star post as consolation for leaving the White House, as it was rumored, McMaster will retire instead.
 A White House official said the change was made now to “have the new team in place, instead of constant speculation.”
 Bolton will be Trump’s third national security advisor in a little over a year.